mpv-player/mpv/DOCS/man/options.rst

 ``--secondary-sid=<ID|auto|no>``
     Select a secondary subtitle stream.
 This is similar to ``--sid``.
-If a secondary subtitle is selected, it will be rendered as toptitle (i.e. on the top of the screen) alongside the normal subtitle, and provides a way to render two subtitles at once.
+If a secondary subtitle is selected, both will be rendered at the same time with the secondary as a toptitle (i.e. on the top of the screen).

-    there are some caveats associated with this feature.
+    There are some caveats associated with this feature.
 For example, bitmap subtitles will always be rendered in their usual position, so selecting a bitmap subtitle as secondary subtitle will result in overlapping subtitles.
     Secondary subtitles are never shown on the terminal if video is disabled.